ampproject/amp.dev/_reference/extended.md

 Extended templates must be explicitly included into the document as custom templates.

-For example, to include a amp-mustache template in your page include the following script in the `<head>`:
+For example, to include an amp-mustache template in your page include the following script in the `<head>`:

 {% highlight html %}